 - In any given semester, a graduate student’s stipend is attached to a particular activity, either a fellowship, teaching assistantship, research assistantship, or proctorship as a part of the candidate’s scholarly training.
 The Graduate School has a longstanding policy that a student should spend no more than twenty (20) hours per week on these activities, a policy designed to protect a student’s time available for scholarly activities such as coursework, reading, research and writing that are also a part of graduate training.
 The Graduate School also recognizes that various training opportunities outside stipended appointments can play important roles in preparing graduate students for careers both inside and outside of academe.
 For stipended graduate students in good standing, the Graduate Council is supportive of such additional training opportunities.
 Consistent with the rationale behind the policy limiting assistantships and proctorships to twenty (20) hours per week, such paid activities by graduate students in receipt of Graduate School stipends should not exceed twelve (12) hours per week.
 Students wishing to exceed this limit must obtain permission from the Graduate School, which students may seek through consultation with one or more of the following: an Associate Dean of the Graduate School, the Associate Provost for Academic Development and Diversity, or the deans in the Office of Student Life dealing with Graduate School matters.
 The Graduate School recommends that students ideally avoid or minimize time spent on paid activities unattached to their stipended appointments.
 Regulations of outside agencies that provide funding to specific students, as well as those governing visas for international students, must be observed at all times.

-For questions about this policy, or to request a waiver of the 12 hour limitation, students should contact John Tyler, Associate Dean for Academic Affairs.
+For questions about this policy, or to request a waiver of the 12 hour limitation, students should contact Thomas A. Lewis, Associate Dean for Academic Affairs.
 Other contacts for waivers include Liza Cariaga-Lo, the Associate Provost for Academic Development and Diversity; and the deans in the Office of Student Life.